vbeliveau/radiology-text-classification/README.md

-# Classification of Medical Text in Small and Imbalanced Datasets in a Non-English Language
+# Classification of Radiological Text in Small and Imbalanced Datasets in a Non-English Language

 This repository provides documentation on the experiments performed in the paper X.